A new step forward in temperature‑controlled rail transport

 A European first

-With the Powerwagon, we are proud to be the first logistics service provider in Europe to introduce this solution in temperature‑controlled rail transport.
+With this innovation, we are proud to be the first logistics service provider in Europe to introduce this solution in temperature-controlled rail transport.
 It reflects our ambition to respond to evolving market needs while translating sustainability into practical solutions.

-In 2026, we will deploy three Powerwagons on intermodal routes connecting Romania, Turkey and Italy within our Chemicals segment.
+In 2026, three units will be deployed on intermodal routes connecting Romania, Turkey and Italy within our Chemicals segment.
 From 2027 onwards, the solution will also be available for Healthcare logistics.

-The successful testing of the Powerwagon clearly demonstrates how innovation and sustainability are already shaping the logistics of tomorrow.
+The successful testing clearly demonstrates how innovation and sustainability are already shaping the logistics of tomorrow.